 Insync's brand new research reveals the 5 key people drivers of profitable growth.
-Our study involving over 1,000 employee and customer surveys has uncovered five ...
+Our study involving over 1,000 employee & customer surveys has uncovered 5 drivers ...

 |Essendon Football Club proudly displayed its 2013 slogan Whatever it takes until February 2013 – only a few months after they launched it to their employers, players, fans and wider supporter base.
 This article addresses the lessons for organisations in Essendon Football Club’s launch and then early removal of its now, infamous, slogan.|

 It also outlines what a tagline or slogan is, why organisation should have one, prerequisites for good taglines and slogans and provide some examples.

 What is a tagline or slogan?